AMD shows off 7nm next-gen chips at CES, aims at Intel and Nvidia

 AMD will start shipping its Radeon VII (seven) graphics chips, which compete with Nvidia's gaming chips, from Feb.
 7 and the next generation of EPYC server chips in mid-2019, Su said.

-AMD last year said it would quit trying to develop such advanced manufacturing techniques on its own and would instead turn to outside suppliers such as Taiwan Semiconductor Manufacturing Co Ltd, which analysts also believe is making 7nm chips for Apple Inc
+AMD's longtime manufacturing partner Global Foundries last year said it would quit trying to develop such advanced manufacturing techniques on its own, and AMD said it would move all of its 7-nanometer production to Taiwan Semiconductor Manufacturing Co Ltd, which analysts also believe is making 7nm chips for Apple Inc.

+AMD's EPYC server chips and the Ryzen CPU chips are based on Zen 2 architecture, an advancement over its Zen chips that was launched in 2017, establishing the chipmaker as an equal, if not better than Intel in terms of chip performance, according to many tech websites.

+For Intel, which has faced production delays for its 10nm-based chips, this could mean a loss of market share to AMD, analysts have said.
+Intel has said it expects to ship 10nm PC chips later this year and 10nm server chips early next year.